corrupted-application/essentials/README.md

 - Variant of the `beep` command for both Unix-based and Unix-like operating systems (POSIX).
 - Plays a beep using the ASCII bell character.
 It plays a beep when triggered, but it might not work for all terminals (not all terminals support the bell character.)
 - The frequency and duration cannot be changed.
+- It is a deprecated command and will be removed in a future update.
+Use essentials.beep instead.

+### 7. `cprint`
+essentials.cprint("Text", essentials.Color.COLORNAME)

+**Description:**
+- Allows colorful text in the terminal using ANSI escape sequences.
+- May not always work correctly on Windows 8.1 and older.
+- Works on POSIX systems.
+- Works correctly on Windows 10 and newer.

+**Supported colours:**
+- RED
+- GREEN
+- YELLOW
+- BLUE
+- MAGENTA
+- CYAN
+- WHITE
+- BRIGHT_RED
+- BRIGHT_GREEN
+- BRIGHT_YELLOW
+- BRIGHT_BLUE
+- BRIGHT_MAGENTA
+- BRIGHT_CYAN
+- BRIGHT_WHITE

 Special thanks to Lyra for some suggestions regarding this README